AniSkywalker/Skywalkers/README.md

 Or

-You can buy me a coffee: https://coff.ee/aniskywalker
+You can buy me coffees: https://coff.ee/aniskywalker

 ## Contact
 May the trends be ever in your favour.